fuminoritanizawa/webpage/content/cv/experience.md

   date_start = "2022-05-23"
   date_end = "2022-08-07"
   description = """
-  Selected for the Amgen Scholars Program to work with Prof. Antonia Monteiro's team on an evolutionary developmental analysis of food odor preference and its genetics in Bicyclus anynana.
+  Selected for the <a href="https://amgenscholars.com/university/national-university-of-singapore/" target="_blank">Amgen Scholars Program</a> to work with Prof. Antonia Monteiro's team on an evolutionary developmental analysis of food odor preference and its genetics in Bicyclus anynana.

-  * Selected as the <a href="https://amgenscholars.com/university/national-university-of-singapore/" target="_blank">Amgen Scholars Program</a> at the National Univeristy Singapore.
-Fully-funded by the Amgen Foundation for full-time biological research internship (4\% acceptance).
-  * Addressed evolutionary developmental analysis of food odor preference and its inheritance in Bicyclus anynana, under Prof. Antonia Monteiro’s team.
-  * Selected to co-hosted the Asia Amgen Scholars Symposium, organised keynote speakers and presentations from 4 universities among 3 countries, and gave my research presentation.
   """

 [[experience]]